kgolofelo/payfast/README.md

   8. npm run watch

 #### Step 6
-Open a new terminal in the project's root folder, run php artisan serve and click on the server link that gets displayed
+Open a new terminal in the project's root folder, run php artisan serve and click on the server link that gets displayed.